Updated 12-12-24 to reflect the chance in name from Epic Bio to Epicrispr Biotechnologies.

 Leading-edge CRISPR biotech chooses FSHD as its first disease target

-Epic Bio, based in the San Francisco Bay Area, announced that FSHD is the first disease it plans to take on with its proprietary CRISPR technology.
+Epicrispr Biotechnologies, based in the San Francisco Bay Area, announced that FSHD is the first disease it plans to take on with its proprietary CRISPR technology.

-Founded by Stanley Qi, PhD, a co-inventor of the Nobel Prize-winning CRISPR patent held by the University of California, Epic Bio has developed a form of CRISPR that can target highly specific regions of the genome without cutting the DNA.
+Founded by Stanley Qi, PhD, a co-inventor of the Nobel Prize-winning CRISPR patent held by the University of California, Epicrispr has developed a form of CRISPR that can target highly specific regions of the genome without cutting the DNA.
 Their technology then delivers molecules called Cas9 that modify that part of the genome in order to interfere with a disease-causing process.
 For example, Cas9 can be designed to activate or inactivate a gene in the target region.
 This makes it well suited to dial down the expression of DUX4, the gene that causes FSHD.

 “Following on from this, we have submitted a request to the FDA for a pre-IND meeting to align on the IND submission package and Phase 1 clinical design,” Salzman continued.
 IND stands for Investigational New Drug, the designation awarded by the US Food and Drug Administration when it allows a new drug to be tested in human clinical trials.

-Epic Bio’s proprietary Gene Expression Modulation System (GEMS) platform “integrates its dCas proteins with customized guide RNA and modulator proteins to develop effective and safe approaches to treat diseases,” the company said.
+Epicrispr’s proprietary Gene Expression Modulation System (GEMS) platform “integrates its dCas proteins with customized guide RNA and modulator proteins to develop effective and safe approaches to treat diseases,” the company said.
 “Epic Bio’s dCas proteins are half the size of standard Cas9 proteins, thus enabling Epic Bio to deliver single AAV (adeno-associated virus) vectors to all tissues and organs.”
 A more efficient viral delivery system would presumably reduce the potential for toxic side effects.

-In addition to its initial focus on facioscapulohumeral muscular dystrophy, Epic Bio is conducting research to address alpha-1 antitrypsin deficiency (AATD), heterozygous familial hypercholesterolemia (HeFH), as well as other indications.
+In addition to its initial focus on facioscapulohumeral muscular dystrophy, Epicrispr is conducting research to address alpha-1 antitrypsin deficiency (AATD), heterozygous familial hypercholesterolemia (HeFH), as well as other indications.
 The company is financially backed by Horizons Ventures and other leading investors and has raised $55 million in a Series A round.

 V says